charlesgwellem/RNAseq_exploratory_data_analyses/README.md

 # Project title: Explorytory data analysis on RNA sequencing data.

 # Description
 I am a Bioinformatician/Data Scientist by profession and I am a data enthusiast.
-I have already analysed several RNAseq datasets.
+I have already analysed several RNA sequencing (RNAseq) datasets.
 I believe in skill-sharpening and professional development via constant self-teaching.
 In this project I perform an end-to-end analysis of public data related to RNAseq data, some of which are provides in Bioconductor packages.

 My goal in this project is to learn and familiarise myself more deeply with various tools and approaches used in the analysis of RNAseq data and have a better understanding why certain approaches are chosen